sveetch/djangocms-inspector/README.rst

 DjangoCMS Inspector
 ===================

-A set of tools to inspect a DjangoCMS project
+A set of tools to inspect a DjangoCMS project.

 Dependancies